harjot339/expo-boilerplate/README.md

 - 🎨 Theming with light/dark support
 - 🧹 ESLint + Prettier for consistent code quality
 - 🐶 Husky + Commitlint for Git commit standards
+- 🖼️ Built-in support for SVGs, images, and custom fonts

 ---